 One invention that really fascinated me was the invention of an alarm clock!
 Essentially, it was a water clock where a bell and drum were set off to play at a certain time with the help of water.

 King Sejong invested and sponsored studies in different areas to advance and help the Korean people.
 He had scholars study the stars, sky, and land to instruct and help farmers navigate for agricultural gains.
-Some other inventions he is credited for were the sundial, rain gauge, celestial globes, and astronomical maps.
+Some other inventions he is credited with were the sundial, rain gauge, celestial globes, and astronomical maps.

 Teacher Appreciation Day